Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 Those smart or Bluetooth connected brushes often have the option to change the length of the brushing time for each mode.
 This is usually set from within the smartphone application.
 There is the choice to customize the clean to suit your needs.

-Power delivery – The number of oscillations, rotations and pulsations
+Power delivery - the number of oscillations, rotations and pulsations

 As you may be aware, the small round brush heads from Oral-B move side to side in a circular motion.
 They have what is known as an oscillating-rotating cleaning action, as shown in this graphic.